I first wrote this Vizzlo review in 2016, and this review has been updated to reflect changes in the tool since then.

 - The user interface is clean and easy – no learning curve.

 - You can store you documents to edit later – essential if you do have milestone charts in there that need to be edited for your next presentation.

 - You can pop your creations into folders so you can organise your graphics.

 - It’s not expensive, given the amount of time it saves me.

 Limitations of Vizzlo

-The thing that I found the most disappointing is the selection of default templates.
+When I first came across Vizzlo, the thing that I found the most disappointing is the selection of default theme templates.
 The Vizzards in the marketplace look beautiful with nice greens and blues.
 This isn’t a default style.

 The only one I felt comfortable using was the Light theme and that’s mainly the reason I upgraded to a paid account, so I had more control over the colours, and also could take off the Vizzlo branding which is important (in my opinion) for professional documents presented internally.

-I love Vizzlo at the moment and I’m happy to have paid for a year’s access.
-I think I am going to get a lot of use out of it.
+I love Vizzlo and I’ve renewed my annual subscription several times.
+I do get a lot of use out of it.
 I’m averaging a couple of graphics a week at the moment – not hundreds but enough to feel like it is helping add to my communications without adding a huge burden of trying to align elements in PowerPoint or start from scratch in Picmonkey.

 It’s certainly something to check out if you create visual images for your project communications.